-If you wanted to use a number that was designated to a family, you could put the assigned number in the Medical Notes field of each member of the household.
+If you wanted to use a number that was designated to a family, you could put the assigned number in a Custom Field on their profile, and then add that field to the label.
 The number will print on their name tags each time they check in.

 You could add a consecutive number to a person's name tag.
 When a person checks into an event, they'll get a number added to their name tag in the order they were checked in.